 Graham, E-J. 2005.
 The Quick and the Dead in the extra-urban landscape: the Roman cemetery at Ostia/Portus as a lived environment.
 In J. Bruhn, B. Croxford and D. Grigoropoulos (eds).
 TRAC 2004.
 Proceedings of the Fourteenth Annual Theoretical Roman Archaeology Conference.
 Durham 2004.
 Oxford, Oxbow, pp. 133–143.

-Graham, E-J. Religion, material culture and the body in the Roman world.
+Graham, E-J. Reassembling Religion in Roman Italy.
 London and New York, Routledge (forthcoming).

 Graham, E-J. Hand in hand: Rethinking anatomical votives as material things.
 In V. Gasparini, M. Patzelt, R. Raja, A-K. Rieger, J. Rüpke, E. Urciuoli (eds).
 Lived Religion in the Ancient Mediterranean World: Approaching Religious Transformations from Archaeology, History and Classics.
-De Gruyter (Open Access).
+Berlin, De Gruyter (Open Access).

 Graham, E-J. Mobility, kinaesthesia, imagined movement and the making of place in the sanctuaries of ancient Italy.
-In J. Veitch and R. Littlechilds (eds).
-Religious Movement and Sensory Experience in the Roman World.
-Routledge, Studies in Roman Space and Urbanism series.
+In E. Angliker and M. A. Fowler (eds).
+Archaeology of Ritual in the Ancient Mediterranean: Recent Finds and Interpretative Approaches.
+Liége, Kernos suppléments.

 Graham, E-J. Death's ritual symbolic performance.
 In M. Erasmo (ed.).
 A Cultural History of Death in Antiquity.
 Berg.